mongodb/specifications/source/auth/auth.rst

 - **Identity Provider (IdP)**: A service that manages user accounts and authenticates users or applications, such as Okta or OneLogin.
-In the `Human Authentication Flow`_, the `Human Callback`_ interacts directly the IdP.
+In the `Human Authentication Flow`_, the `OIDC Human Callback`_ interacts directly the IdP.
   In the `Machine Authentication Flow`_, only the MongoDB server interacts directly the IdP.
 - **Access token**: Used to authenticate requests to protected resources.
 OIDC access tokens are signed JWT strings.
 - **Refresh token**: Some OIDC providers may return a refresh token in addition